"

 Blog Sites

-A blog is a website maintained by an individual or group that is updated with new posts on a regular basis.
-The new posts are usually text-based, but can also include images, audio, and video.
+A blog is a website maintained by an individual or group that is updated with new posts regularly.
+The latest posts are usually text-based, but can also include images, audio, and video.
 The name blog comes from the term weblog.
 Emphasizing the fact that the group is logging their progress in whatever they are blogging about.
-Posts on a blog are typically displayed in reverse-chronological order and readers of the blog are usually allowed to reply comments to the original post.
-Blogs can be used for a variety of purposes including sharing knowledge, describing a process over a period of time, or simply as a personal diary.
+Posts on a blog are typically displayed in reverse-chronological order, and readers of the blog are usually allowed to reply to comments to the original post.
+Blogs can be used for a variety of purposes, including sharing knowledge, describing a process over a period of time, or simply as a personal diary.
 A blogger is an individual who blogs (verb) on a blog (noun).

 • There are a variety of sites that allow you to create an account and have your own blog site for free.
 Popular blog sites include: